techidaily/site-games-able/source/_posts/hitchless-guide-to-gaming-consoles-refunds-xbox.md

 ![A photograph of an Xbox Wireless Controller resting against an Xbox Series S](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/05/mika-baumeister-hadjltjoe2e-unsplash-1.jpg)

- These three key points represent the most significant requirements for refunding a digital Xbox purchase, but a full list of requirements and clauses can be found via[Xbox](https://support.xbox.com/en-us/help/subscriptions-billing/buy-games-apps/refund-orders) .
+ These three key points represent the most significant requirements for refunding a digital Xbox purchase, but a full list of requirements and clauses can be found via [Xbox](https://support.xbox.com/en-us/help/subscriptions-billing/buy-games-apps/refund-orders) .

- And with digital-only consoles now available, digital refund requirements become an essential element of[things you should consider when buying a digital-only console](https://www.makeuseof.com/buying-tips-digital-only-console/) .
+ And with digital-only consoles now available, digital refund requirements become an essential element of [things you should consider when buying a digital-only console](https://www.makeuseof.com/buying-tips-digital-only-console/) .
 After all, if you purchase an Xbox Series S, Xbox's refund process for digital purchases is your primary way of returning games.

 ## How to Check Whether You Can Refund an Xbox Purchase